UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/compute-ressource.md

 ![alt text](./../images/compute_resource/Dereference_Software_Platform_-_Step_1.1.PNG "Dereference single software platform")

-Alternatively, use the check-boxes to select multiple software platforms and then click on the ``Master Delete button`` to unlink all of them at once.
+Alternatively, use the check-boxes to select multiple software platforms and then click on the ``Master Delete Button`` to unlink all of them at once.

 !!! note
-    ``Master Delete button`` will only appear if at least one software platform has been selected.
+    The ``Master Delete Button`` will only appear if at least one software platform is selected.

 ![alt text](./../images/compute_resource/Dereference_Software_Platform_-_Step_1.2.PNG "Dereference multiple software platforms")